uashogeschoolutrecht/datascience.hu.nl/_docs/faq.md

 ### Setup SSH access to your workspace

-- Generate an ssh key pair using `ssh-keygen -t ed25519 -C "<comment>"`.
+- Generate an ssh key pair using `ssh-keygen -t ed25519 -C "<comment>"` in a terminal.
+This will create a key pair in a `.ssh` folder in your home directory.
 - Create an `authorized_keys` file under `~/.ssh/` in your workspace.
 - Add your **public** ssh key to the `authorized_keys` file.
 - Acquire the public IP address of your workspace by running `curl ifconfig.me` in a terminal.